danohart/transitwidget/README.md

 ></script>
 ```

-The widget inserts itself immediately after the `<script>` tag in the DOM, so placement is intentional — put the tag wherever you want the widget to appear on the page.
+The widget inserts itself immediately after the `<script>` tag in the DOM — place it wherever you want it to appear on the page.

 ---